-From free family activity trails at the National Portrait Gallery to an exhibition of Oceanic art at the Royal Academy, sundae building at the iconic Fortnum & Mason plus the latest cinema blockbusters, the heart of London’s West End has half term treats for everyone.
+From free family activity trails at the National Portrait Gallery to an exhibition at the Royal Academy, sundae building at the iconic Fortnum & Mason plus the latest cinema blockbusters, the heart of London’s West End has half term treats for everyone.

 Family Day programmes at the National Portrait Gallery are interactive, fun, hands-on, and informative and include such elements as story time, a gallery self-guide (scavenger hunt), arts activities, and dance and musical performances.